BradHutchings/Mmojo-Server/docs/Build-ms-Brads-Env.md

-## Build llama-server
+## Build mmojo-server

 Brad Hutchings<br/>
 brad@bradhutchings.com

-This file contains instructions for building `llama.cpp` with `cosmocc` to yield a `llama-server` executable that will run on multiple platforms.
+This file contains instructions for building `llama.cpp` with `cosmocc` to yield a `mmojo-server` executable that will run on multiple platforms.
 Instructions have been customized for my environment.
-You should use these [Building Instructions](Building-ls1.md).
+You should use these [Build Instructions](Build-ls1.md).

 ### Environment Variables